Abandoned & Little-Known Airfields:

 This former airfield has gone through a series of confusing name changes & changes of use.

-Farmers Hamilton & Blanche Forman ran the 1,000 acre Forman Dairy.
+Before the airfield was constructed on the property, farmers Hamilton & Blanche Forman ran the 1,000-acre Forman Dairy.

-one of four satellite airfields used by NAS Fort Lauderdale.
+Forman Field was one of 4 satellite airfields used by NAS Fort Lauderdale.

 The field had a "wagon wheel" configuration of four 3,000' paved runways,